Frequently Asked Questions

 We serve children who have disabilities and complex conditions at Gillette.

 Groups sometimes provide one-time activity sessions for our inpatients or participate in the Ronald McDonald Family Room Cooks for Kids program.
 Groups that wish to participate in Cooks for Kids should visit the Ronald McDonald Family Room volunteer page for more information.

-Yes, be considered for our program, your dog must be certified by Pet Partners, Therapy Dogs International (TDI) or Alliance for Therapy Dogs.
+Yes, be considered for our program, your dog must be certified by Pet Partners.
 You may submit an application and follow our normal application process.
 Please also submit a reference letter from someone who has seen you and your dog share time together.
 In addition, please submit your dog’s vaccination records.
 When we receive your application, we will contact you to set up an interview with you and your dog.
 Most of our therapy dog teams volunteer during weekday shifts.
 Some weekend and early evening shifts are also available.

 Our volunteers reflect the professional attitude of Gillette.
 Clean and neat business-appropriate clothing is required.
 Good personal hygiene is expected.
 Prohibited dress includes blue jeans, t-shirts with slogans and pictures, flipflops or other sandal-type shoes, face piercings (such as nose, eyebrow and tongue rings), ear lobe stretchers, artificial nails and nail wraps.
 Dress code is discussed in volunteer orientation.